Butter Chicken – a dish associated with famous Indian cuisine

 New version but still keeping tradition

-Growing up in the capital New Delhi in a vegetarian family, Mr Goila first tasted butter chicken at culinary school and was inspired to create a version, with smoked butter and less cream.
+Growing up in the capital New Delhi in a vegetarian family, Mr. Goila first tasted butter chicken at culinary school and was inspired to create a version, with smoked butter and less cream.

-In addition to restaurants, there are other butter chicken makers, such as Cloud Kitchen Spicy Triangle, founded by entrepreneur Ashwani Shroff.
+Aside from restaurants, there are other butter chicken makers, such as Cloud Kitchen Spicy Triangle, founded by entrepreneur Ashwani Shroff.

-Having worked with the Moti Mahal Group for 30 years, Ashwani Shroff is well aware of Delhi’s love of north Indian cuisine.
+Having worked with the Moti Mahal group for 30 years, Ashwani Shroff is well aware of Delhi’s love of north Indian cuisine.
 With 90% of his customers ordering, Ashwani Shroff’s butter chicken has a milder, more homemade flavour and is lightly flavoured with a smooth sauce.

 Authentic butter chicken always has fresh tomatoes, never canned or pureed.
 It’s clear that New Delhiites have a lasting fondness for Ashwani Shroff’s butter chicken.